 Where to Stay for the Best Aurora Views

-Choosing the right place to stay can make all the difference when chasing the Northern Lights in Alaska.
+Choosing the right place to stay can make all the difference when chasing the lights in Alaska.
 Staying in resorts with minimal light pollution and an unobstructed view of the northern horizon increases your chances of seeing the aurora directly from your doorstep.
 Here are some top options, ranging from cozy cabins to luxurious hotels, that put you near prime viewing spots:

 1. Aurora Borealis Lodge – Fairbanks